Viciouss/manifest_aosp_n80xx/README.md

-# Android 10 manifest for Samsung N80XX devices
+# Android 10 manifest for the Samsung p4note device family

 ### Init: